xsantq/hrportal-k8s-local-docker-registry/README.md

 CN field and alt_names sections are important and must be the IP adress of the docker registry server. save file as san.cfg

 - Generate key with following command.
-Give the config file parameter -congig san.cfg:
+Give the created file(san.cfg) as config parameter with flag -config:

       $mkdir -p docker_reg_certs